CrowdStrike/bpfmon-example/README.md

 # Other Notes
 The Makefile of this project is heavily based upon the one in [LibBPF Bootstrap](https://github.com/libbpf/libbpf-bootstrap).

-This project accompanies the blog [Mapping it out: Analysing the security of eBPF Maps](https://www.crowdstrike.com/blog/tbd).
+For more details, see the related blog [Mapping It Out: Analyzing the Security of eBPF Maps](https://www.crowdstrike.com/blog/analyzing-the-security-of-ebpf-maps).